ishabanya/streaming-analytics-dashboard/README.md

    ```

 4. **Access the dashboard**
-   - Open your browser and go to `http://localhost:8501`
+   - Open your browser and navigate to `http://localhost:8501`

 ### Streamlit Cloud Deployment